Skip to main content

 Teen Volunteer Opportunities

-The North Carolina Zoo Teen Volunteer Program gives students in sixth through twelfth grade the opportunity to explore wildlife, build new skills, and make a positive impact in their community.
+The North Carolina Zoo Teen Volunteer Program gives middle school and high school students the opportunity to explore wildlife, build new skills, and make a positive impact in their community.
 Offered each summer from May through August, the program is open to rising sixth graders through recent high school graduates.
-Participants gain hands-on experience, connect with fellow teen conservation enthusiasts, and support the Zoo’s mission in a fun, engaging environment.

 Have questions?